XHiddenProjects/AsonetCMS/docs/1.0.0/en-us/guide.md

 ### Administration panel
 To change the basic configuration in the admin panel, select the `Settings` tab.
 From here You can enter and save all needed settings.

-If you want to change templates, which should only be done my experienced admins, you can use the integrated filemanager/editor.
+If you want to change templates, which should only be done by experienced admins, you can use the integrated filemanager/editor.

 Update